AmoebeLabs/material3-themes-manual/docs/examples/introduction.md

   # ![cielab-io-colors-png]
 -->

+You can [install][Material 3 Theme Installation] each example using HACS or manually.

 !!! warning "At this moment not all examples are already available in GitHub, nor in HACS"
     You can see it on the example page where "No repository found" is displayed.